dragonked2/or0toshell/README.md

 2. **Configure Your Web Server:**

-   Set your web server’s document root to the or0toshell directory or deploy the files in your chosen location.
+   Set your web server’s document root to the Orochi Shell V2.3 directory or deploy the files in your chosen location.
 Ensure your server supports PHP (version 7.4 or higher) and that file uploads are enabled if you plan to use the upload bypass feature.

 3. **Access the Web Shell:**